|

 genuine love and respect for these amazing animals, and are

+very careful not to bother them in any way.
 Some excursion boats even keep a further distance from them

 than the law requires just to be certain they are not a nuisance